JETSCAPE/TEST-EXAMPLES/doc/Docker-Dispatch.md

 3. A Docker image is provided that includes a full installation of X-SCAPE.
 Because the application itself is preinstalled, this image is not ideal for development, but can be used to run X-SCAPE as it.
 An example showing this usage is linked [here](https://github.com/JETSCAPE/X-SCAPE/wiki/Doc.Installation.Docker.Linux.Full).

+4. A Docker image native to the ARM64 architecture and including the JETSCAPE dependencies is provided.
+The current implementation of this ARM64 image does not include the Root and Heppy packages.
+And unlike the *stable* image, this ARM64 image is not fully vetted.
+This image is mainly intended for users interested to run JETSCAPE or X-SCAPE on their M1 Macs and is not intended as a full production environment.

-4. A Docker image is provided that includes prerequisites for profiling and performance analysis (coming soon).
+5. A Docker image is provided that includes prerequisites for profiling and performance analysis (in development).

 ## Docker Dispatch Instructions